0.8 C

 – Step into elegance and history at one of Stockholm's iconic landmarks

-Discover Adolf Fredrik Church: A Historic and Architectural Gem in Stockholm
+Adolf Fredrik Church: A historic and architectural gem

-Welcome to Adolf Fredrik Church, an iconic parish church nestled in the Adolf Fredrik parish within the Diocese of Stockholm.
+Adolf Fredrik Church is an iconic parish church nestled in the Adolf Fredrik parish within the Diocese of Stockholm.

 This historic landmark can accommodate approximately 800 visitors and is conveniently located at the bustling intersection of Sveavägen, Adolf Fredriks kyrkogata, Holländargatan, and Kammakargatan in the heart of Stockholm.